FilipeNV1/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 As she opened the app, Maria saw a simple and clear interface.
 The app, privy to her vehicle's details, confirmed her a dashboard with upcoming responsibilities: a reminder to pay the IUC in weeks and a notification that her subsequent oil exchange is due in 500 kilometers.
 The app also highlighted a nearby garage, José Carlos's workshop, with desirable opinions and less costly fees.

 Maria felt relieved understanding she didn’t have to take into account these tasks herself.
-Later, she acquired a notification from Rafael, who also has get admission to to her vehicle’s profile, reminding her to agenda the oil change.
+Later, she acquired a notification from Rafael, who also has to get admission to her vehicle’s profile, reminding her to agenda the oil change.

-With the app, Maria felt more safe with her automobile’s protection, and Rafael become satisfied that he could help his mother remotely.
+With the app, Maria felt safer with her automobile’s protection, and Rafael become satisfied that he could help his mother remotely.

 ---